Hundreds of ethnic media outlets exist across Canada, but few are ever seen beyond the specific cultural communities they serve.

 The website further shows the diversity of views within certain communities, as seen in the Punjabi-language media’s coverage of NDP leader Jagmeet Singh who is of Indian descent.
 One Toronto newspaper, Daily Hamdard, wrote that some Sikh community members were disappointed that Singh failed to strongly oppose Quebec’s controversial Bill 21.
 Another newspaper, Khabarnama Punjabi Weekly, wrote many Punjabi immigrants have received Canadian visas since Prime Minister Justin Trudeau took office, suggesting they may be inclined to back the Liberal leader.

 Madeline Ziniak, chair of the Canadian Ethnic Media Association, suggested that overseeing ethnic media is good, as it ensures interactions between ethnic communities and politicians are more transparent.
-“The fact that ethnic media is monitored is a good thing.
+“The fact that ethnic media are monitored is a good thing.
 The more research we have, the better all around for ethnic media,”she says.

 Funding continues to be a fraught issue, and Yu is embarking on a project to see how mainstream and ethnic media can work together more collaboratively to solve this.